georgeadam/menas/README.md

 ## TODO

+From Meeting:

+* Re-run current code and see if it works.
+* Write up missing term and background, etc.
+* Different DAG?
+* Ablation Studies.

 * Fill out the TODO in-depth.
 * Fill out the README.
 * Construct a skeleton of the final report from the proposal.